kafka-ops/julie/docs/futures/what-principal-management.rst

 This operations are dependant on the *ccloud* CLI, as a user you should have this tool available in your system.

 Another requirement is you should be logged in more details `here <https://docs.confluent.io/ccloud-cli/current/command-reference/ccloud_login.html>`_.
-Once this is done, the KTB will rely on CLI to manage the principals.
+Once this is done, Julie Ops will rely on CLI to manage the principals.

 Enabling principal translation
 -----------

-As a user of KTB with Confluent Cloud, you can chose to use the Service Account ID or the Service Account Name as a label describing your user.
+As a user of Julie Ops with Confluent Cloud, you can chose to use the Service Account ID or the Service Account Name as a label describing your user.
-If you want the users to be managed by Kafka Topology Builder you have to use the principals by your Service Account name, the Topology will look like this:
+If you want the users to be managed by Julie Ops you have to use the principals by your Service Account name, the Topology will look like this:

 .. code-block:: YAML